ADD CONDITION

 Pediatric Use

-If your child is under 5 years old, it's important to consult with a doctor before using this medication.
+If you have a child under 5 years old, it's important to consult with a doctor before using this medication.
 For children aged 5 years and older, you can give them one lozenge to dissolve slowly in their mouth.
-They can repeat this every 2 hours as needed, or follow your doctor's instructions.
-Always ensure you’re using the medication safely and effectively for your child's age group.
+They can repeat this every 2 hours as needed, or follow your doctor's instructions for use.
+Always ensure you are following the recommended guidelines for their age to keep them safe and healthy.

 Geriatric Use